 Aisha Abdallah | Partner | Anjarwalla & Khanna

 Aisha heads the Disputes Resolution department at Anjarwalla & Khanna, covering offices in Nairobi and Mombasa.
-Her practice focuses on commercial litigation, with a particular emphasis on fraud and anti-corruption issues, money laundering and disputes over land, the environment and natural resources.
+Her practice focuses on commercial litigation, with a particular emphasis on fraud, economic crime and disputes over land, the environment and natural resources.

 Aisha is dual qualified as an Advocate of the High Court of Kenya and Solicitor of England and Wales.
 She joined A&K from Shoosmiths in the United Kingdom in 2012 and has substantial experience in complex, high value cross border litigation.